Our Origin Story

-Founded by Karl Gartung, Anne Kingsbury, and Karl Young in 1979 and opening its doors in 1980, Woodland Pattern grew out of cultural ongoings in the 1970s at Milwaukee’s Water Street Arts Center, an unconventional space which housed two experimental theater troupes—Friends Mime Theater (which evolved into Milwaukee Public Theater) and Theater X—as well as Boox Books and Terminal Arts, a bookshop/gallery/imprint endeavor led by Young, Pat Wagner, Tom Montag, and Marc Haupert, who were engaged in various publishing projects and had hitherto practiced guerrilla bookselling at early 70s political events.
+Founded by poets and artists in 1979 and opening its doors in 1980, Woodland Pattern grew out of cultural happenings in the 1970s at Milwaukee’s Water Street Arts Center, an unconventional space which housed two experimental theater troupes—Friends Mime Theater (which evolved into Milwaukee Public Theater) and Theater X—as well as Boox Books and Terminal Arts, a bookshop/gallery/imprint endeavor led by Karl Young, Pat Wagner, Tom Montag, and Marc Haupert, who were engaged in various publishing projects and had hitherto practiced ad hoc bookselling at early 70s political events.

 In 1979, the Water Street building was sold and Boox Books / Terminal Arts (along with Theater X) was forced to move out.
 That same year, Anne Kingsbury, Gartung’s spouse, lost her job teaching art at UW–Milwaukee to a “tenure casualty.”
-Taking a gamble, she took savings from her pension to help purchase a building and joined Young and Gartung as a founder of Woodland Pattern—taking the name from a line from Paul Metcalf’s Apalache (“South of Lake Superior, a culture center, the Woodland Pattern”)—and relocated to Locust Street, where the organization has remained for forty years.
+Taking a gamble, she took savings from her retirement to help purchase a building and joined Young and Gartung as a co-founder of Woodland Pattern—taking the name from a line from Paul Metcalf’s Apalache (“South of Lake Superior, a culture center, the Woodland Pattern”)—and relocated the organization to Locust Street, where it has remained for forty-five years.

 kyoung_0